Chirag1997aggarwal/reviewScrapper/README.md

  - Run <b>docker build -t reviewScrapper . </b>.
  - Above command will add an docker image to your local named as reviewScrapper.
 You can change the name as required.
  - Run the docker container using the image created in earlier step via </br>
-   <b> docker container run --publish 8000:8000 --name reviewScarpper reviewScrapper </b>
+   <b> docker container run --publish 8000:8000 --name reviewScrapper reviewScrapper </b>
  - Now, you can access the tool on <b> http://localhost:8000/ </b>.